mekb-turtle/pokeget/README.md

 - [x] Add support for selecting random pokemon and random pokemon from specific generations.

-- [ ] Add support for multiple pokemon at once side by side.
+- [ ] Make an official macOS port

-- [x] Add support for getting sprites from [PokeAPI](https://github.com/PokeAPI)
+- [ ] Move sprites to an external repository

 ## Known issues